EOSIO/eosio.cdt/docs/06_how-to-guides/30_key-value-api/kv_table/40_how-to-delete-from-kv-table.md

 2. In the `delete` action access the instance of `address_table` by declaring a local variable of `address_table` type.
 3. Call the `erase` method of the `address_table` and pass to it the primary key for the object which is deleted.
 If you try to erase an object which is not present in the `kv table` no error will be raised.

-Refer to the following possible implementation to delete a `person` object from `address_table`:
+Refer to the following reference implementation to delete a `person` object from `address_table`:

 `smartcontract.hpp file`